A new gang of superheroes

 This project has taken far longer than expected, because the idea has grown bigger and bigger.
 What started off as a 4 page comic, has now turned into a two book graphic novel, with a possible animation.

-Scope, Irwin Mitchell Solicitors and Strongbones Charity have actively been supporting me in promoting the Department Of Ability.
+Scope and Irwin Mitchell Solicitors have actively been supporting me in promoting the Department Of Ability.

 I have appeared on numerous TV and radio shows in order to promote this idea.
 This whole project has taken off far beyond my wildest dreams.
 I have enjoyed every minute and am extremely humbled by the support this has been given.